 The good news is that businesses understood this trend in time and have kept pace with these changes in consumer behaviour.

-From setting up contact centres, integrating technologies that simplify life for consumers to adopting newer workflows, consumer-focussed companies have been ticking the right boxes.
+From setting up contact centers, integrating technologies that simplify life for consumers to adopting newer workflows, consumer-focussed companies have been ticking the right boxes.

 As we move forward, we see a plethora of technologies driving automation in the customer-facing touchpoints.